arvindswatch/arvindswatch/README.md

 - 👋 Hi, I’m @arvindswatch
 - 👀 I’m interested in client side programming.
 - 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on project that has a strong purpose.
+- 💞️ I’m looking to collaborate on a project that has a strong purpose.
 - 📫 You can reach me at arvindswatchdeveloper@gmail.com

 <!---